1967 South American Championship

 The 1967 South American Football Championship was won by hosts Uruguay, with Argentina finished second.
 Brazil and Peru withdrew from the tournament.
 It was the first tournament in which Venezuela participated.
+It would be the last time the tournament would be known as the South American Football Championship before being rebranded to Copa América, and the last time it would be formatted as a round-robin tournament.

 Qualifying round

 Chile won 5–2 on aggregate and qualified for the Copa América 1967.

 Paraguay won 5–3 on aggregate and qualified for the Copa América 1967.